jarbus/jarbus.github.io/content/blog/emergent-trade.md

 tags: ["programming", "ai"]
 ---

 I've been an author on a few papers before, but I recently published the first research project where I was responsible for most of the work and direction.
-It's in the first 2024 issue of the journal *Artificial Life*, which you can find [here](https://direct.mit.edu/artl/article-abstract/doi/10.1162/artl_a_00423/119154/Emergent-Resource-Exchange-and-Tolerated-Theft) (I'll post camera-ready paper here later this year, but for now, you can view the [pre-print on arxiv](https://arxiv.org/abs/2307.01862).
-Below, I tell the chronology of the project and summarize our findings.
+It's in the first 2024 issue of the journal *Artificial Life*, which you can find [here](https://direct.mit.edu/artl/article-abstract/doi/10.1162/artl_a_00423/119154/Emergent-Resource-Exchange-and-Tolerated-Theft).
+You can find a non-paywalled version [here](/trade-paper.pdf) Below, I tell the chronology of the project and summarize our findings.

 ![](/trade.gif)